 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Services that are covered for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
-A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child) , loss of a limb, or loss of function of a limb.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Emergency care (continued) A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
 Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.
 For information on observation, see "Outpatient hospital observation".
-Vou have emergency care coverage in the United States and worldwide.
+Wou have emergency care coverage in the United States and worldwide.
 Note: If you get Part D Medicare-covered self-administered drugs in an emergency room setting, they may be covered under your prescription drug benefit on this plan.
 See Chapter 6, Section 8, for more information on what happens when you get a Part D drug in a medical setting.
-In- and out-of-service are \$120 for each Medicare-co visit.
-Out-of-network cost sharin combined out-of-pocket may You do not pay this amoun hospital within 24 hours for vered emergency room g will apply toward your aximum. t if you are admitted to the
+HMO (in-network) : POS (out-of-network):

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Somians that are covered for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Enhanced disease management \$0 for these services.
-Care management is available to provide education, care coordination and support for all health conditions, with a particular emphasis on the management of chronic conditions.
-Care management is focused on assisting members in maximizing their health outcomes and functional capabilities as well as improving their quality of life.
-Health and wellness education programs These are programs focused on health conditions such as high blood pressure, cholesterol, asthma, COPD, diabetes, heart failure, kidney disease, and conditions requiring special diets.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Enhanced disease management Care management is available to provide education, care coordination and support for all health conditions, with a particular emphasis on the management of chronic conditions.
+Care management is focused on assisting members in maximizing their health outcomes and functional capabilities as well as improving their quality of life. \$0 for these services.
+Not covered Health and wellness education programs These are programs focused on health conditions such as high blood pressure, cholesterol, asthma, COPD, diabetes, heart failure, kidney disease, and conditions requiring special diets.
 Support for stress, anxiety, and depression is also available.
 We offer these programs to enrich the health and lifestyles of our members.
-Abridge Abridge Enhanced disease management Fitness (SilverSneakers®) Health education Nutritional education Post-discharge in-home medication reconciliation Telemonitoring \$0 for these services.
+Abridge BrainHQ Enhanced disease management Fitness (SilverSneakers®) Health education In-home safety assessment Nutritional education Post-discharge in-home medication reconciliation Telemonitoring \$0 for these services.
+Not covered

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Health education \$0 for these services.
-Health education includes: Access to Teladoc Health Mental Health (previously myStrength) for online emotional support during challenging times.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Health education \$0 for these services.
+Not covered Health education includes: Access to Teladoc Health Mental Health (previously myStrength) for online emotional support during challenging times.
 Sign up for an account that includes interactive activities, coping tools and other resources, including practice skills and inspirational community support at priorityhealth.com/mentalhealth.
 ThinkHealth - your online resource for tips on healthy living, information on health care trends and health insurance education, go to thinkhealth.priorityhealth.com.
 Communications to help you understand your plan benefits and get the care you need.
 Programs to help you prevent and/or manage your condition(s).
 Access to a personalized online hub with information and tools tailored to your specific health and wellbeing needs - physical, mental, and financial.
-You can achieve your health goals with a fun and engaging experience that delivers powerful resources, right at your fingertips.
-Hearing services Medicare-covered hearing services: Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$15 for each Medicare- covered diagnostic hearing exam with a primary care provider. \$45 for each Medicare- covered diagnostic hearing exam with a specialist.
-45% for each Medicare- covered diagnostic hearing exam.
+You can achieve your health goals with a fun and engaging experience that delivers powerful resources, right at your